SAAssist/saassist-server/README.rst

 Installing BeautifulSoup4
 =========================

-BeautifulSoup is a Python package (module) and is required for saassist-server.
+BeautifulSoup is a Python package (module) and it is required for saassist-server.
 It can be installed using PIP

 PIP
 ---